AnkitGangwal

 About Me

 I am an Assistant Professor at IIIT Hyderabad, India.
 Here, I'm associated with Centre for Security, Theory, and Algorithmic Research (CSTAR).
-I am a member of Ripple's UBRI and hold a Guest Researcher position at the SPRITZ research group at University of Padua, Italy.
+I am the founder and head of the SyPy Security and Privacy Research Group.
 Previously, I worked as a Post-Doctoral Researcher in Delft Blockchain Lab of TU Delft, Netherlands (advisors: Prof. Zekeriya Erkin and Prof. Stefanie Roos).
-I was also a Visiting Research Scholar (host: Prof. Giuseppe Ateniese) at Stevens Institute of Technology, USA.
+I was also a DAAD Fellow (host: Prof. Kristof Van Laerhoven) at University of Siegen, Germany, an SSHN Fellow (host: Prof. Daniele Antonioli) at EURECOM, France, a Visiting Research Scholar (host: Prof. Giuseppe Ateniese) at Stevens Institute of Technology, USA.
 I earned my PhD degree in Brain, Mind, and Computer Science (supervisors: Prof. Mauro Conti and Prof. Anna Spagnolli) from University of Padua, Italy with a fully-funded fellowship by Fondazione Cassa di Risparmio di Padova e Rovigo (CaRiPaRo).
-I also hold an MTech degree (supervisor: Prof. Manoj Singh Gaur) in Computer Engineering from MNIT Jaipur, India and a BTech degree in Information Technology from RTU Kota, India.
+I also hold an MTech degree (supervisor: Prof. Manoj Singh Gaur) in Computer Engineering from MNIT Jaipur, India.

 Activities